Hashicorp Vault Keystore

 and a self-signed X.509 certificateserver.cert

-that is issued for the IP127.0.0.1
+for the IP127.0.0.1

 and DNS namelocalhost

-(as SAN).
-Customize the command to match your setup.kes tool identity new --server --key server.key --cert server.cert --ip "127.0.0.1" --dns localhost
+parameters accordingly.kes identity new --key server.key --cert server.cert --ip "127.0.0.1" --dns localhost

 openssl

-:$ openssl ecparam -genkey -name prime256v1 | openssl ec -out server.key $ openssl req -new -x509 -days 30 -key server.key -out server.cert \ -subj "/C=/ST=/L=/O=/CN=localhost" -addext "subjectAltName = IP:127.0.0.1"
+:openssl ecparam -genkey -name prime256v1 | openssl ec -out server.key openssl req -new -x509 -days 30 -key server.key -out server.cert \ -subj "/C=/ST=/L=/O=/CN=localhost" -addext "subjectAltName = IP:127.0.0.1"

 -

-The identity
+identity

 Configure KES Server